Opportunity for U.S. K–12 teachers: Fulbright Distinguished Awards in Teaching Research Program

 The Fulbright Distinguished Awards in Teaching Semester Program for U.S. Teachers (Fulbright DA) is sponsored by the U.S. Department of State with funding provided by the U.S. Government and administered by IREX.
 It is governed by policies established by the Fulbright Foreign Scholarship Board. practices.

 Are you an elementary, middle, or high school educator from the United States looking to grow your leadership skills; expand your access to global networks; inform research, policy, and practice; and promote mutual understanding?

 Are you a curious, flexible, and independent learner?
 Do you have a demonstrated record of professional learning activities and leadership?
-Learn more about the Fulbright Distinguished Awards in Teaching Research Program and how to apply in late fall 2019.
+Apply now to the Fulbright Distinguished Awards in Teaching Research Program.

 Distinguished educators who are selected to participate in the program will: